DavidLeDuy/project-template/README.md

-# service-template
+# project-template
-Template for adding services
+Template for adding projects